 Allen Community College offers both online school and in-person courses for incoming students.
 The college is committed to providing quality educational and support services for the local community, including middle-income families.
 Doing so allows students to reach their academic, occupational, and personal potential.
 All Allen students can apply for Kansas Promise Scholarships.
 This financial aid award covers the cost of tuition, fees, book rental, and required materials not covered by other scholarship programs and grants.
 There are other requirements for the scholarship.
 For example, qualifying students must be Kansas residents and plan to live and work in the state for two years upon completing an associate’s degree/certificate.
 Out-of-state students do not qualify for admission to online programs.

 #11 Amarillo College

-Amarillo College is a public community college that enrolls over 10,000 students and has six campuses.
+Amarillo College is a public community college with over 10,000 students and six campuses.
 This undergraduate college seeks to help learners identify a degree program that will lead to successful careers.
 To enrich the lives of local students and the community, the college offers several Exemptions as part of their financial assistance to deflect higher education costs.
 It reflects the state’s financial aid that allows some Texas residents to attend a public college or university without paying tuition or fees in some cases.
 By helping students get a quality education at no or low cost, they seek to advance student success and develop and educate the future workforce via an online course of study.